A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?: Mkn 590: Observations and Data Analysis

-We obtained the X-ray fluxes prior to the year 2000 from the XMM-Newton upper-limit server\footnote{\href{https://www.cosmos.esa.int/web/xmm-newton/uls-userguide}{https://www.cosmos.esa.int/web/xmm-newton/uls-userguide}}.
-For detections earlier than that from missions such as \textit{EXOSAT} and \textit{ROSAT}, which typically observed in the 0.2--2~keV band, we converted to the 2--10~keV band using the \texttt{WebPIMMS}\footnote{\href{https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3pimms/w3pimms.pl}{https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3pimms/w3pimms.pl}} tool, assuming a power-law continuum with a X-ray photon index of $\Gamma = 2$.
+We retrieved the X-ray flux measurements and upper limits from missions prior to year 2000 (e.g., {\it ROSAT} and {\it Einstein}) from the XMM-Newton upper-limit server interface \footnote{\href{https://www.cosmos.esa.int/web/xmm-newton/uls-userguide}{https://www.cosmos.esa.int/web/xmm-newton/uls-userguide}}.
+For detections from missions such as \textit{EXOSAT} and \textit{ROSAT}, which typically observed in the 0.2--2~keV band, we converted to the 2--10~keV band using the \texttt{WebPIMMS}\footnote{\href{https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3pimms/w3pimms.pl}{https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3pimms/w3pimms.pl}} tool, assuming a power-law continuum with a X-ray photon index of $\Gamma = 2$.
 Post year-2000, we used \textit{Swift} observations by fitting the X-ray spectra in the 2--10 keV range and extracting the unabsorbed X-ray fluxes.
 We converted the radio and X-ray flux values to luminosities assuming standard cosmological parameters, and we present those values in Tab.~\ref{tab:FP}.
+In order to compare the variability trends of Mkn~590 with another classic CLAGN of comparable mass ($M_{\rm BH} = 7\times 10^7 M_{\odot}$), namely Mkn~1018, we adopted the 5 GHz radio and 2--10 keV luminosities from \citet{lyu2021MNRAS.506.4188L}.
+They are presented in Tab.~\ref{tab:lyu}.